erdikusdemir/micropython-remotecontroller/README.md

 <img src="https://github.com/erdikusdemir/micropython-remotecontroller/blob/master/remote_insidecover.jpg" width="600">
 <img src="https://github.com/erdikusdemir/micropython-remotecontroller/blob/master/Schematic.PNG" width="800">

+# Micropython installation and code upload:
+1. Install python core from here https://www.python.org/downloads/
+2. Download esptool from here https://github.com/espressif/esptool/releases and unzip in a folder
+3. Download esp8266 micropython firmware from here https://micropython.org/download/esp8266/ (you can pick the recent stable release)
+4. open console in your operating system. for windows: cmd
+5. go to the directery of esptool.py  for windows example: cd C:\Users\"user"\Desktop\esptool-master
+6. connect the chip to the PC
+7. run "python esptool.py --chip esp8266 erase_flash" (COM port will be showed on the screen.
+Please note the COM port for the next step(s))
+8. after erase completed run flash code "python esptool.py --port COM7 --baud 460800 write_flash --flash_size=4MB 0 C:\Users\"user"\esp8266-2020.bin" (Don't forget to change your COM port and the full directory of the micropython firmware.)
+9. Edit the secrets.json file according to your credentials and save it
+10. Now we can upload the code.
+Download "uPyloader" from here https://github.com/BetaRavener/uPyLoader/releases
+11. Run the program and connect to your device.
+After the first connection a popup window will show up.
+Say ok and go to File -> Init transfer files.
+After program sends two files you should see the programs inside the chip
+12. Go to File -> Navigate and select the project folder
+13. On the left side you should see the project files.
+Select the files with .py extention and the "secrets.json" and press transfer.
+14. After transfer completed hard reset the device and you should good to go
+15. Bravo!

 # Instructions:
 1. Follow the schematic and build the hardware,
 2.1.
 Modify the secret.json file according to your credentials,